sharma16aug/CamSec/README.md

 # CamSec
-Home Security system (Computer Vision Systems on MATLAB)
+Home/Office Security system (Computer Vision Systems on MATLAB)

+CameSec is a Home/Office Security Software coded in MATLAB.